Loading...

 The Legal Services Manager will write to you setting out APIL’s code of conduct and how the complaint will be dealt with.

-Your complaint is sent through to the APIL Secretary for consideration and who will decide on the next steps to be taken.
+Your complaint is sent to the APIL Secretary, who will decide on the next steps.

-The APIL Secretary may request more information or documents from you.
+The APIL Secretary may request further information or documents from you.

-The panel’s decision will be notified in writing to the member and to you.
+The panel’s decision will be notified in writing to both you and the member.

 Possible appeal

-The member has a right to appeal which is heard by a separate appeals panel.
+The member has the right to appeal, which will be heard by a separate appeals panel.

-Note that membership of APIL is not compulsory and APIL is not a regulatory body.
-APIL’s sanctions cannot affect the member’s fitness to practice.
+Note: Membership of APIL is not compulsory and APIL is not a regulatory body.
+APIL’s sanctions cannot affect a member’s fitness to practise.